For more than two decades, U.S. Rep. Adam Smith has capably represented the 9th Congressional District.

 As representative, Smith has been a consistent advocate for expanding access to quality, affordable health-care coverage, and for reforming immigration and criminal justice policies, among other issues.

-None of Smith’s challengers — Libertarian Jorge Besada; Republican Doug Basler, a Kent businessman in his fourth run at the position; and Joshua Campbell, a Federal Way Republican — offers a credible alternative or makes a compelling case for change.
+Smith is facing challenger Republican Doug Basler, a Kent businessman in his fourth run at the position, who does not offer any credible alternative or make a compelling case for change.